youshy/blog/content/posts/2021-12-06-Dont-Be-A-Dick.md

 > Yet another disclaimer here
 >
 > Please, do not associate these things here to any of my previous, current or future employers.
 This is based on multitude of years of observations from various viewpoints.
+> I feel like I need to put it there.

 ### Listen to your team.